If you have a soft spot for Paints, you are in the right place.

 Do you offer shipping or delivery?

-We offer delivery on occasion throughout BC and AB, please email us for a quote.
+We offer delivery on occasion throughout Canada, please email us for a quote.

 Do you offer shipped semen or AI?